Interface CommonBuilder

 Signifies that no SQL statement inspector should be used.

-By default, if no inspector is explicitly specified, the inspector associated with the SessionFactory is inherited by the new session.
+By default, if no inspector is explicitly specified, the inspector associated with the SessionFactory, if one, is inherited by the new session.

 Returns: